John Caradja: Fiscal regime and state terror

-From the early days of his reign, Caragea also consolidated permanent links with Austria by making Konstantinos Bellios his permanent agent in Vienna.
-More significantly, he was also in contact with the Austrian Chancellor, Klemens von Metternich; he instructed Friedrich von Gentz to send Caragea regular digests of the goings-on in world politics, with subtle indications of what Austria desired from Wallachia.
+From the early days of his reign, Caradja also consolidated permanent links with Austria by making Konstantinos Bellios his permanent agent in Vienna.
+More significantly, he was also in contact with the Austrian Chancellor, Klemens von Metternich; he instructed Friedrich von Gentz to send Caradja regular digests of the goings-on in world politics, with subtle indications of what Austria desired from Wallachia.
 These events closely followed the peace of Bucharest, which ended the preceding war—and, to the Ottomans' outrage, included the loss of Bessarabia.
-Caragea was one of those whom the Grand Vizier Hurshid Pasha asked to purge Wallachia of political figures seen as responsible for that debacle; the latter included Abdullah Ramiz Efendi, whom Caragea beheaded at Colentina, and Manuc Bei, whom he probably tried to lure into an assassination trap.
-The former deed was praised by Mahmud, who rewarded Caragea with a diamond-encrusted snuff box.
+Caradja was one of those whom the Grand Vizier Hurshid Pasha asked to purge Wallachia of political figures seen as responsible for that debacle; the latter included Abdullah Ramiz Efendi, whom Caradja beheaded at Colentina, and Manuc Bei, whom he probably tried to lure into an assassination trap.
+The former deed was praised by Mahmud, who rewarded Caradja with a diamond-encrusted snuff box.

-Caragea had more trouble in dealing with Manuc, to whom he owed 175,000 piasters, borrowed early on by Argyropoulos.
+Caradja had more trouble in dealing with Manuc, to whom he owed 175,000 piasters, borrowed early on by Argyropoulos.
 He sacked his confidants from the offices at the court, but was unable to lure Manuc himself, who was, or pretended to be, bedridden with malaria.
-Manuc's secretary, Mser Mseriants, recounts three meetings between his employer and the Prince, claiming that Caragea's pressures eventually drove Manuc into a permanent exile.
-Mseriants also provides details on Caragea ordering Michael Soutzos to seize Manuc's assets and children, but notes that Soutzos failed in both attempts.
+Manuc's secretary, Mser Mseriants, recounts three meetings between his employer and the Prince, claiming that Caradja's pressures eventually drove Manuc into a permanent exile.
+Mseriants also provides details on Caradja ordering Michael Soutzos to seize Manuc's assets and children, but notes that Soutzos failed in both attempts.
 This was largely because the Russian consul Andrey Italinski received guarantees from the Ottoman court that all Manucs would be allowed to leave Wallachia unharmed.
-In the end, Caragea only obtained that Manuc be stripped, illegally so, of his own status as Dragoman.
+In the end, Caradja only obtained that Manuc be stripped, illegally so, of his own status as Dragoman.
 That office eventually went to Michael Soutzos, who took a monthly bribe of 80,000 piasters from his father-in-law.
-Reportedly, Caragea also intended to purchase Manuc's Inn, which was a lucrative business in downtown Bucharest.
+Reportedly, Caradja also intended to purchase Manuc's Inn, which was a lucrative business in downtown Bucharest.

-From his place of exile in Transylvania, Manuc sought to convince the Porte that Caragea was a bad asset: "this character has collected 4,000 bags of gold within eight months; yet nobody bothers to look into that."
-Also according to Manuc, Caragea simply sold off the office of Wallachian Metropolitan Bishop to Nectarie, a "wicked man that the country did not love", as well as a "drunk", and similarly auctioned off the Diocese of Râmnic to Nectarie's nephew, Galaction.
-Caragea took a reported 650,000 piasters from this deal, while Gregory Soutzos, who had helped seal it, received 25,000.
-A later record by the same Manuc suggests that Caragea extorted Nectarie, obtaining from him (and in fact from the Church itself) an annual bribe of 500–600 bags of Guilder.
+From his place of exile in Transylvania, Manuc sought to convince the Porte that Caradja was a bad asset: "this character has collected 4,000 bags of gold within eight months; yet nobody bothers to look into that."
+Also according to Manuc, Caradja simply sold off the office of Wallachian Metropolitan Bishop to Nectarie, a "wicked man that the country did not love", as well as a "drunk", and similarly auctioned off the Diocese of Râmnic to Nectarie's nephew, Galaction.
+Caradja took a reported 650,000 piasters from this deal, while Gregory Soutzos, who had helped seal it, received 25,000.
+A later record by the same Manuc suggests that Caradja extorted Nectarie, obtaining from him (and in fact from the Church itself) an annual bribe of 500–600 bags of Guilder.